cnclabs/ICE/README.md

 ## 2. Usages
 ### 2.1.
 ICE Network Construction
-Users are responsible to provide an entity-text network and a text-text network as the basis components to construct an ICE network.
+Users provide an entity-text network and a text-text network to construct an ICE network.
 Here, we provide a highlight of how to construct both networks.
 For more details, please refer to our [paper](http://dl.acm.org/citation.cfm?doid=3077136.3080807).

 #### Entity-text network:
 - Every line in the entity-text network follows the "item word weight" format, for example: